saalfeldlab/n5-ij/TranslateMetadata.md

 ## Translate Metadata

-Translations are writtein in [jq](https://stedolan.github.io/jq).
+Translations are written in [jq](https://stedolan.github.io/jq).
 See the [jq manual](https://stedolan.github.io/jq/manual/v1.6/) to learn more.

 ### Practical examples